 NAV can process the application when your employer has sent us information about the income.
 If you have orders for fixed deductions, your employer must also fill out the form for for deduction details.

-- if your sick note applies to travel allowance
+- Your sick note applies to travel allowance

-- if you do not have BankID or other ID at the highest security level
+- You do not have BankID or other ID at the highest security level

-- if you have a strictly confidential address in the Population Register
+- You have a strictly confidential address in the Population Register

 You submit Part C of the sick note to your employer.
 Part D - the application - is submitted to the person who will pay sickness benefit.
 The employer pays the first 16 calendar days.
 If you are on sick leave for a longer time, NAV pays sickness benefit.
 In some cases, the employer pays sickness benefit and is reimbursed later by NAV.
 Check with your employer what applies at your workplace.

 In any case, the employer must send income information digitally to NAV.
 Find the correct address for Part D.